klaus-liebler/espidf-webmanager/components/webmanager/README.md

 ### When you use this library for the first time -> Preparation
 1. Make sure, there is a system environment variable IDF_PATH
-1. install typescript globally
+1. install typescript globally call `npm install -g typescript`
-1. install gulp-cli globally: call `npm install --global gulp-cli`
+2. install gulp-cli globally: call `npm install -g gulp-cli`
-1. Open ESP_IDF Terminal (Press F1 and search for "Terminal")
+3. Open ESP_IDF Terminal (Press F1 and search for "Terminal")
+4. In `components\webmanager\web` call `npm i` to install all javascript / typescript libraries
+5. 2.
+In `components\webmanager\testserver` call `npm i` to install all javascript / typescript libraries
-1. In `components\webmanager\builder` call `npm update` to install all javascript / typescript libraries
+6. In `components\webmanager\builder` call `npm i` to install all javascript / typescript libraries
-1. In `components\webmanager\web` call `npm update` as well

-1. In `components\webmanager\builder` call `gulp rootCA` (creates a root certificate+private key rootCA.pem.crt+rootCA.pem.privkey in this directory)
+7. In `components\webmanager\builder` call `gulp rootCA` (creates a root certificate+private key rootCA.pem.crt+rootCA.pem.privkey in this directory)
-1. Install rootCA certificate in Windows
+8. Install rootCA certificate in Windows
   - right click on file rootCA.cert.crt
   - choose "Install Certificate"
   - choose Local Computer